 - People Management and Leadership (15 credits)

-- Operations & Project Management (15 credits)
+- Operations and Project Management (15 credits)

 - Introduction to Contract Law (15 credits)

-- Consultancy Entrepreneurship Project (30 credits)
+- Entrepreneurship Consultancy Project (30 credits)

-- Self-Managed Learning (30 credits)
+- Self-Managed Learning (Company project) (30 credits)

-In the Consultancy Project you will prepare a business plan for the start of a new business and will advise, as a consultant, on the business proposals of other students.
+In the Entrepreneurship Consultancy Project, you will prepare a business plan for the start of a new business and will advise, as a consultant, on the business proposals of other students.

-Your third year (level 6)
+Third year (level 6)

 - Strategic Management (15 credits)